Cambridge Analytica is shutting down following Facebook scandal

 Today, Cambridge Analytica was shut down following the Facebook scandal and subsequent investigations, The Wall Street Journal reports.
-During a conference call today with the tech firm's employees, chairman Julian Wheatland of parent company SCL Group announced the news.
+During a conference call today with the tech firm's employees, chairman Julian Wheatland of parent company SCL Group announced the news, according to Gizmodo.
+But it isn't just the tech firm: SCL Group is closing down too, its founder Nigel Oakes told The Wall Street Journal.

 Due to the ongoing investigations and ongoing scandal, Wheatland said according to a documents Gizmodo received, the corporate board determined that rebranding Cambridge Analytica was "futile."
 The loss of reputation and clients was too costly.
 Workers were instructed to return their keycards immediately.